Enjoying the Disney Theme Parks During Pregnancy

-Most women feel more tired than usual during the first trimester, so consider staying at an on-site resort and returning to your room for a nap or a rest each afternoon.
+Most women feel tired more than usual during the first trimester, so consider staying at an on-site resort and returning to your room for a nap or rest each afternoon.
 You can also take advantage of Disney’s Extra Magic Hours program and make the most of your morning, then have a healthy lunch and take a break at your hotel.

 If you are struggling with morning sickness, pack some crackers or a light snack to bring to the parks, and keep a supply of nausea-friendly snacks in your room.
 You’ll enjoy your trip a lot more if you pay attention to your body’s signals and don’t try to pack too much into a single day.

-The second trimester may be the ideal time to visit Disney World.
+The second trimester may be the ideal time to visit Walt Disney World®.
 While you will still face the same ride restrictions, you’ll probably feel a lot better once the typical time frame for morning sickness has passed.
 Most expectant mothers experience higher energy levels in the second trimester as well; making it an ideal time to explore the theme parks.

 You’ll also be able to fully indulge your cravings.
-A visit to Epcot’s World Showcase can allow you to find just about any type of cuisine you are interested in; pick up Teriyaki Chicken in Japan and combine it with Funnel Cake from America, if you are in the mood.
+A visit to Epcot’s World Showcase can allow you to find just about any type of cuisine you are interested in; pick up Teriyaki Chicken in Japan and combine it with Funnel Cake from America, if you’re in the mood.
 Take full advantage of the diverse food offerings at Disney and book the dining plan.
-You’ll definitely get your money’s worth from a dining package if you visit Disney World while pregnant.
+You’ll definitely get your money’s worth from a dining package if you visit Disney World parks while pregnant.

-Double check your plans with your doctor before planning a big trip in your third trimester.
+Double-check your plans with your doctor before planning a big trip in your third trimester.
 While you probably won’t feel up to trekking all over the theme parks each day at this stage, you may enjoy a short, pre-baby getaway with your spouse.

 If possible, consider scheduling a pregnancy massage at the Grand Floridian Spa during your trip.
 The Spa offers a package just for expectant mothers and you can add other services like a pedicure (helpful if you can no longer reach your toes!)
 If you are traveling with a family group and everyone wants to head to a water park or hit the thrill rides, scheduling a spa day can give you something relaxing to do instead.